 radio

-connectivity for superintelligence. a fork of iroh where every hash — content identifiers, verified streaming trees, relay handshakes — runs through Hemera (Poseidon2 over the Goldilocks field) instead of BLAKE3
+connectivity for superintelligence. a fork of iroh where every hash — content identifiers, verified streaming trees, relay handshakes — runs through Hemera instead of Blake3

 github